 Mead hypothesized that everyone should marry three times: once to leave home, once to have children, and once for companionship.
 That seems more like the practical advice of a couch-side marriage counselor than an anthropologist.
 Though not in exactly the same order, Mead seems to have followed her own counsel.
 She married and divorced three times.
 She first wed Luther Cressman in 1923.
 They divorced in 1928.
 Then in 1930 Mead married Reo Fortune, and that union ended in divorce in 1935.
 The next year, Mead married her third husband, anthropologist Gregory Bateson with whom she fell in love during their intense field research.
 The couple sometimes collaborated in anthropological research after that and they had a daughter together, Mary Catherine Bateson.
 The couple divorced in 1950 after 14 years together.
 Three marriages in 24 years, showing the Eight-Year Itch (on average), perhaps.

-Mead and Bateson
+Mead and Bateson writing their observations

 Yet there seemed some deeper human needs and desires for companionship which escaped her in the end.
 She died in 1978, a revered social scientist and solitary divorcee.